aro-network/aro-docs/docs/home/the-new-edge.md

 For instance, in the case of YouTube, video content is not always served directly from centralized data centers.
 Instead, YouTube strategically caches high-demand videos on regional edge servers located closer to end users.
 Edge Cloud is the hero in today's super-rich-content internet.

-### EnReach Defines the New Edge
+### Aro Defines the New Edge

 Today, major Web2 players have edge cloud solutions.
-EnReach, however, is nothing like any existing species.
+Aro Network, however, is nothing like any existing species.

-EnReach is an Edge Cloud that **brings content faster and closer to us**.
+Aro is an Edge Cloud that **brings content faster and closer to us**.

-By leveraging a decentralized network, EnReach reduces latency and speeds up delivery, ensuring seamless access to content anytime, anywhere.
+By leveraging a decentralized network, Aro reduces latency and speeds up delivery, ensuring seamless access to content anytime, anywhere.

-EnReach is an Edge Cloud that **understands content and how we want it**.
+Aro is an Edge Cloud that **understands content and how we want it**.

-With various AI Transformers hosted at the edge, EnReach tailors content based on user request or behavior, delivering a smarter, more personalized experience.
+With various AI Transformers hosted at the edge, Aro tailors content based on user request or behavior, delivering a smarter, more personalized experience.

-EnReach is an Edge Cloud that **transforms our digital experience in the AI era**.
+Aro is an Edge Cloud that **transforms our digital experience in the AI era**.

-By powering real-time content delivery with smart features backed by AI Transformers, EnReach makes digital interactions faster, smoother, and more intelligent than today.
+By powering real-time content delivery with smart features backed by AI Transformers, Aro makes digital interactions faster, smoother, and more intelligent than today.